Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: The Proposed Method: PSHGCN

-where $\mathbf{x} \in \mathbb{R}^n$ represents a graph signal vector and we treat it as a column of the node features $\mathbf{X}$.
-As illustrated in Figure~\ref{fig:scheme}, our PSHGCN approximated a positive semidefinite heterogeneous graph convolution by the multiplication of $g(\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R)^{\top} g(\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R)$.
-In practice, we employ two Multi-layer Perceptrons (MLPs) for feature extraction and downstream learning tasks, with one preceding and another following the convolution operator.
-More precisely, the PSHGCN model can be formulated as
+According to Definition~\ref{def:pos_conv}, it is possible to acquire arbitrary filters that satisfy positive semidefinite constraints by learning various polynomial functions $g_i$.
+However, learning multiple functions $g_i$ is challenging in practice.
+Therefore, we simplify the Sum of Squares form by utilizing a single polynomial $g$.
+It is essentially an arbitrary monomial noncommutative polynomial.
+Remarkably, despite focusing solely on learning a single polynomial function, the experiments in Section~\ref{sec:experiments} demonstrate that this approach shows excellent performance.
+Additionally, in the implementation of PSHGCN, we opt for $\mathbf{P}_r = \hat{\mathbf{A}}_r$.
+As a result, the convolution of PSHGCN is

-where $f_{\theta}(\cdot)$ and $f^{\prime}_{\theta}(\cdot)$ denote MLPs.
-Interestingly, despite PSHGCN not being as powerful as the full Sum of Squares form, this simple approach demonstrates state-of-the-art (SOTA) performance in node classification tasks on heterogeneous graphs, as showcased in Section~\ref{sec:experiments}.
+where $\mathbf{x} \in \mathbb{R}^n$ represents a graph signal and we treat it as a column of the node features $\mathbf{X}$.
+As illustrated in Figure~\ref{fig:scheme}, PSHGCN acquires a heterogeneous graph filter by learning the polynomial $g$.